otrv4/otrv4/otrv4.md

   len byte unsigned s, big-endian
 ```

-As defined in OTRv3 spec, the OTRv3 DSA public key looks like:
+As defined in OTRv3 spec, the OTRv3 DSA public key is defined as:

 ```
 OTRv3 public authentication DSA key (PUBKEY):